 The mission of HPGS is to increase awareness of and interest in the field of gerontology by providing networking and educational opportunities, as well as scholarships, to Hawaii’s workforce or other interested parties, and otherwise to support the creation of needed policies and programs that will enhance the quality and number of age-friendly services to our Kūpuna in Hawaii.

-Cullen Hayashida, Kathy Jaycox, Sara Medeiros, Cynthia Arnold, Kendi Ho, Whitney Katsutani
+Kathy Jaycox, Sara Medeiros, Cullen Hayashida, Kendi Ho, Whitney Katsutani, Sandra Von Doetinchem

-Biennial Conference – Co-Chairs: Kathy Wyatt, Eileen Phillips
+Biennial Conference – Eileen Phillips and Rick Tabor, Co-Chairs

 Note: the HPGS President and Executive Director are members of all committees

 Kathy Wyatt is the KIA Conference Co-Chair and Founder/President of Hale Hau’oli Hawaiʻi, a non-profit organization whose mission is to promote positive aging through community education programs, adult day care options, and caregiver support groups.
 She is a registered nurse with Master’s degrees in Nursing and Business Administration.
 She is on the Board of Directors of the Policy Advisory Board for Elderly Affairs, Treasurer of the Hawaii Family Caregiver Coalition, Secretary of the Board of the Caregiver Foundation, on the Board of the National Adult Day Services Association and Kokua Council, as well as active in the Kupuna Caucus.
 In addition, she operates Hale Hau’oli Hawaiʻi, adult day care center in Aiea in two locations, as well as the Hoaloha Nurse Aide Training program.